adonisjs/v5-docs/content/guides/security/hashing.md

 Anytime you are extending the core of the framework.
 It is better to assume that you do not have access to the application code and its dependencies.
 In other words, write your extensions as if you are writing a third-party package and use dependency injection to rely on other dependencies.

-For demonstration purposes, let's create a dummy hash driver.
+For demonstration purposes, let's create a dummy hash driver:

 ```sh
 mkdir providers/HashDriver